 Let's look the steps for report processing, which is shown below:

-Figure 1Report handling process illustration
+Figure 1:Report handling process illustration

 As shown in the above figure,the report process is:

-1. The user selectsparameters for report, and the report engine will interpret the report according to the report template and input parameters.
-Requests for data computation and retrieval are then sent to data layers.
+to the report template and input parameters.
+Requests for data computation and

-2. The data layer is responsible for data retrieval, computation and the return of the data.
-Data layers are normally traditional databases: Oracle, DB2, etc.
+retrieval, computation and the return of the data.
+Data

 3. The data layer pass the data result, through interfaces like JDBC, to reporting tools.

-4. Reporting toolspresents to users the data they received with visual reports, according to the report template & styles required.
+the data they received with visual reports, according to the report template

-One thing worth to discuss is that in Figure 1, the stage"R2 generate visual report" normally includes some data computation process: data returned from the data layer has to be further processed to meet the report requirement.It’s especially true for those reporting tools with programming capabilities that this stage will consume some computation time.For example: the the custom scripts for BIRT, custom dataset for Runqian Report, and inter-cell computation.
+During the whole process of report preparation, each stage in the diagram, report layer and data layer can become a performance bottleneck.One thing worth to discuss is that in Figure 1, the stage"R2 generate visual report" normally includes some data computation process: data returned from the data layer has to be further processed to meet the report requirement.It’s especially true for those reporting tools with programming capabilities that this stage will consume some computation time.For example: the the custom scripts for BIRT, custom dataset for Runqian Report, and inter-cell computation.

 Therefore, we can separate this stage, which is good for us to analyze the factors affecting the performance of the report.
 After being separated,the process is as below: